kingparra/hpfp/goals.rst

   interesting and related in some way go here.

-* For difficult to understand passage, number the paragraphs and sentences in ``chapter-text.rst`` so I can ask questions about the passage at the sentence level, in different orders than the source text, and also contrast different sentences.
+* For difficult to understand passage, number the paragraphs and sentences in
+  ``chapter-text.rst`` so I can ask questions about the passage at the sentence level, in different orders than the source text, and also contrast different sentences.
 These detailed questions and analysis live in ``interrogation.rst``.
+I only do this when needed, it's a lot of effort.

 * Write a cheat sheet of the main points of each section, and provide concise examples.
 This goes into ``notes.rst``.
   The notes should be more like a summary than a narrative re-explanation of the chapter contents.
-But, honestly, do whatever helps you understand the subject.
+But, honestly, I don't follow my own advice, here.